Last Updated on October 24, 2024

 • Been convicted of any non-motoring offences

+Becoming a driving instructor requires adherence to these guidelines to maintain the highest standards of safety and professionalism.
 You can check your eligibility to become a driving instructor with the DVSA.

 Step 2: Complete a Criminal Record Check

 Before you can become a driving instructor, you must undergo a criminal record check, otherwise known as a Disclosure and Barring Service (DBS) check.
 As an ADI you will require an enhanced DBS check, due to the level of contact you will have with the public.
 The enhanced check will be requested when you sign up to the ADI register.
-An enhanced DBS check costs £38 and will be carried out as part of the registration process.
+An enhanced DBS check costs £38 and will be carried out as part of the registration process

 Step 3: Find Driving Instructor Training